jmattick/asteroids/README.md

-# asteroids
+# Predicting Asteroid Hazards

 Data was downloaded from: https://www.kaggle.com/shrutimehta/nasa-asteroids-classification

-Data is found in `nasa.csv`
+Data can be found in `nasa.csv`

-The dataset contains information about 4687 asteroids and a hazardous classification.
+The dataset contains information about 4687 asteroids and a hazardous classification of True or False.

 The features in the dataset are:
 'Neo Reference ID', 'Name', 'Absolute Magnitude', 'Est Dia in KM(min)',
        'Est Dia in KM(max)', 'Est Dia in M(min)', 'Est Dia in M(max)',